microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/ConditionalOperations/README.md

 ## Prerequisites

-- Microsoft Visual Studio 2022.
+- Microsoft Visual Studio 2022
-- Access to Dataverse with privileges to perform data operations.
+- Access to Dataverse with privileges to perform data operations

 ## How to run the sample